kyubxy/kyubxy/README.md

 - Currently studying the Bachelor of Software Engineering @ ANU
 - I'm also trying to learn more about web development overall - both backend and frontend
+- I'm interested in and like working on rhythm game related tools and software

 ## Cool stuff I'm working on/have worked on
 -  [simai chart file parser](https://github.com/kyubxy/simai-analyzer)